MaastrichtU-IDS/dsri-documentation/website/docs/access-dsri.md

 In the DSRI OpenShift web UI, applications are deployed in projects.

-1. Create a new project with a meaningful name describing what you are doing, such as `workspace-yourname`.
+1. A project is made for you upon providing you access to the DSRI.

 2. Go to your project (applications are deployed in a project).

 :::caution Reuse your project

-Only create new projects when it is necessary (for a new project).
-You can easily [clean up your current project](https://maastrichtu-ids.github.io/dsri-documentation/docs/project-management#delete-a-project-using-the-web-ui) instead of creating a new one every time you want to try something.
+You can request a new project when it is necessary.
+However, you can easily [clean up your current project](https://maastrichtu-ids.github.io/dsri-documentation/docs/project-management#delete-a-project-using-the-web-ui) instead of requesting a new one every time you want to change something.

 :::